By APELLES POH HONG PANG

 We’ve all had a client walk in the door after falling into one of the many financial traps that threaten the retirement prospects of a concerning amount of people.
 In my home country of Singapore, for example, only 30 percent of people are on track to retire with enough money.
 The problem is compounded by the fact that overcoming one of these obstacles does not necessarily prepare someone for the next.
 By leading clients away from common pitfalls, we can ensure their retirement savings have a solid foundation.

 It’s all too easy for clients to procrastinate on retirement preparations when life is full of significant financial needs.
 Clients have many reasons for thinking they should wait to save, and we must equip them to counter those impulses.
 Retirement planning must start now instead of waiting for the next raise or bonus.
-While we can sympathize with – and help plan for – financial obligations like student loans and mortgages, we can’t let saving fall by the wayside.
+While we can sympathize with – and help plan for – financial obligations like loans and mortgages, we can’t let saving fall by the wayside.
 After all, our clients will have to support themselves far down the line, when their grandchildren and great-grandchildren are in college.